boringprotocol/docs/docs/intro.md

 ## Mission Statement:

-- Boring Protocol is purpose-built to become ubiquitous and inclusive by providing earning potential and no-cost communications for all dVPN node operators.
-Boring Protocol enables individuals worldwide to earn token rewards by distributing our environmentally friendly dVPN nodes with organic decentralized robust connectivity.
+- Boring Protocol enables individuals worldwide to earn token rewards by linking our environmentally friendly dVPN nodes with organic decentralized robust connectivity.
+Boring Protocol is purpose-built to become ubiquitous and inclusive by providing earning potential and no-cost communications for all dVPN node operators.
 These hardware nodes provide the public with the ability to communicate in an anonymous, secure, obfuscated, and low-cost manner across the world.
 Thereby helping to grow a self-sustaining borderless, inherently censorship-resistant, low-cost network for the next billion people.

 ## What Is Boring Protocol? :